appbaseio/esc/tagwise-search/exact-match.md

 }
 ```

-To filter the data by numeric values(Github stars) you should next read about [**range query**](https://appbaseio.gitbooks.io/esc/content/tagwise-search/range-query.html).
+To match the documents by multiple tags you should next read about [multiple tag match](https://appbaseio.gitbooks.io/esc/content/tagwise-search/multiple-tag-match.html).